How to Wash Your Hands Accurately

 Dry, irritated, raw skin from frequent hand washing can raise the risk of infections.
 Damage to your skin can change the skin flora.
 This, in turn, can make it easier for germs to live on your hands.

-To keep your skin healthy while maintaining good hand hygiene, skin experts suggest the subsequent tips:
+To keep your skin healthy while maintaining good hand hygiene, skin experts suggest the following tips:

 Avoid hot water, and use a moisturizing soap.
 Wash with cool or lukewarm water.
 Hot water isn’t simpler than warm water, and it tends to be more drying.
 Opt for liquid (instead of bar) soaps that have a creamy consistency and include humectant ingredients, like glycerin.